raviprasath8190/raviprasath8190/README.md

 - 👋 Hi, I’m raviprasath
-- 👀 I’m interested in IT field
+- 👀 I’m interested to explore new thhings with IT world
-- 🌱 I’m currently learning REACT
+- 🌱 I’m currently learning REACT JS
 - 💞️ I’m looking to collaborate on perfect organization
 - 📫 How to reach me ...
 - 😄 Pronouns: ...